michaeljclark/ethical_hashmap/README.md

 to eliminate necessity for empty or deleted key sentinels.
 This means the hash map could potentially be made into a drop-in replacement for `std::map` or `std::unordered_map`.
+The code supports enough of the C++ unordered associative container requirements such that it can be substituted for many typical use-cases.

 These small maps are useful for histograms and other frequently accessed data structures where performance is critical.